SparkeyLock/sparkeylock.github.io/_pages/cv.md

   - /resume
 ---

-Actually this interface is primarily optimized for **desktop** and **large-screen devices**.
+Actually this interface is primarily optimized for **desktop** or **large-screen devices**.
 While mobile browsers can automatically adapt the layout, the rendering quality is significantly compromised.
 Currently, I haven't had the time to develop dedicated responsive designs for mobile or small-screen devices.

 <h2 style="border-bottom: 1px solid #ddd; padding-bottom: 0.3em;">Education</h2>